mirkobunse/EarthMoversDistance.jl/README.md

 Since Rubner's paper, several algorithms computing the EMD have been proposed.
 Most of them are limited to special cases, but tremendously improve on efficiency.
 Who would not love to see some native Julia implementations of these algorithms?
-`EarthMoverDistance.jl` can help in testing these during development.
+`EarthMoversDistance.jl` can help in testing these during development.